-It\u2019s easy to fall into the trap of equating social gatherings with alcohol consumption.
-It can feel as though every birthday, every holiday celebration and every single social occasion you\u2019re invited to is built around the consumption of alcohol.
-But when you\u2019re overcoming alcoholism, breaking this link is central to moving to a healthier lifestyle while still having fun with your friends and family.
-It isn\u2019t always easy though, as the Fix writer Julie Elsdon-Height will attest, and she has some tips to offer those struggling in the same way she did when she first got sober.
-Julie\u2019s Story Up until age 36, when she got sober, Julie didn\u2019t think she\u2019d ever be able to leave her old life.
-Used to being the hostess at meticulously planned social gatherings -- all centering on her extensive cocktail bar -- she felt like she\u2019d become alienated from her entire world if she stopped drinking.
-But the reality of her situation was unavoidable: \u201cIt didn't take a rocket scientist to work out the fact that I was on a steep slope to death and destruction. \u2026 I\u2019d gone from enjoying the glow of alcohol to depending on it to define me and losing my self-worth within the hidden bottles.\u201d She attended 12-step meetings and got sober, slowly rebuilding herself and learning who she was again.
-But every invitation to a social gathering led to intense anxiety; Julie and her husband would attend armed with a \u201cgame plan\u201d to arrive early, leave early and always have an excuse up their sleeve in case it got to be too much for Julie.
-Eventually, she told her husband that she didn\u2019t want to go to another one; she just wasn\u2019t having much fun standing around desperately clutching a bottle of water.
-Her husband had some sage advice: she was feeling out of place because she\u2019d allowed herself to feel that way.
-She wasn\u2019t the only one attending these events who chose not to drink, and more importantly, it was still possible to have a good time without alcohol, if only she let herself try.
-This led her to a realization: \u201cI\u2019d been segregating myself in my own mind when in fact nobody else was.
-I felt renewed; I could in fact go out and have fun!\u201d Enjoying Parties While You\u2019re Sober After this conversation, the couple would still arrive with a \u201cgame plan\u201d (since it makes sense to have one, just in case), but Julie comments that, \u201cwhen I went into these parties with the right motivation, suddenly a cloud was lifted from over my head.\u201d The core realization that helped her learn to enjoy herself was that people aren\u2019t really focusing on whether you\u2019re drinking.
-You\u2019re not under scrutiny.
-Simply realizing this and allowing yourself to have fun is often enough to alleviate the anxiety you may feel in social situations.
-Open yourself up to the possibilities: you can have fun if you\u2019re sober, and your friends and family will enjoy your company with or without alcohol.
-Of course, you should still remain aware of how you\u2019re feeling and have the confidence to leave if or when you want to.
-Julie has also begun making \u201cmocktails\u201d at parties and offering them to fellow party-goers as a way of meeting new people.
-This gives you a drink you enjoy (that\u2019s not just water), helps you feel less out of place and is a good inroad to conversations.
-She offers up a recipe for her favorite mocktail: Pomegranate Mojito Mocktail Drink Recipe Ingredients \t1 sprig of mint \t1 teaspoon simple syrup (equal parts boiling water and sugar, cool before using) \tLime wedge (add in a lemon wedge if you\u2019d like) \t2 ounces pomegranate juice \t4 ounces sparkling water Preparation: \tMuddle the quartered lime, sugar and mint leaves (if you prefer to, remove the lime skin first). \tPlace ice cubes in a highball glass, add mixture and pour in pomegranate juice. \tTop with sparkling water and stir. \tGarnish with a mint leaf and serve.
-If you\u2019re feeling uncomfortable at social events after getting sober, Julie\u2019s advice has a practical edge but also allows you to feel better.
-It\u2019s freeing to realize that your ability to have a good time isn\u2019t contingent on the consumption of alcohol, and all you have to do to come to that realization is to approach a sober party with the same cheerful optimism you would have if alcohol was on the menu.
-It might not be easy at first, but if you persist like Julie did and cultivate a positive attitude, you can easily find yourself enjoying social gatherings more than ever.
+Up until age 36, when she got sober, Julie didn’t think she’d ever be able to leave her old life.
+Used to being the hostess at meticulously planned social gatherings — all centering on her extensive cocktail bar — she felt like she’d become alienated from her entire world if she stopped drinking.
+But the reality of her situation was unavoidable: “It didn’t take a rocket scientist to work out the fact that I was on a steep slope to death and destruction. … I’d gone from enjoying the glow of alcohol to depending on it to define me and losing my self-worth within the hidden bottles.”
+She attended 12-step meetings and got sober, slowly rebuilding herself and learning who she was again.
+But every invitation to a social gathering led to intense anxiety; Julie and her husband would attend armed with a “game plan” to arrive early, leave early and always have an excuse up their sleeve in case it got to be too much for Julie.
+Eventually, she told her husband that she didn’t want to go to another one; she just wasn’t having much fun standing around desperately clutching a bottle of water.
+Her husband had some sage advice: she was feeling out of place because she’d allowed herself to feel that way.
+She wasn’t the only one attending these events who chose not to drink, and more importantly, it was still possible to have a good time without alcohol, if only she let herself try.
+This led her to a realization: “I’d been segregating myself in my own mind when in fact nobody else was.
+I felt renewed; I could in fact go out and have fun!”